andrewnaeve/Full-Stack-Docker/README.md

-# HapiGraphQL

-## Multi-threaded GraphQL / Hapi server
+# Full-stack, Multi-core, Node / GraphQL / Hapi / React / Postgres running in Docker

-This repository is a launching off point for a multi-threaded GraphQL server built on Hapi, Node, and PostgreSQL, running in Docker containers.
+This repository is a launching off point for a full stack React, GraphQL / Hapi, Node, and Postgres app, running in Docker containers.

 ## Start

-To get started, download Docker, cd into the root directory, and `docker-compose up` With that, you get access to preconfigured Node and PostgreSQL containers, running GraphQL.
+To get started, download Docker, cd into the root directory, and `docker-compose up`

 ## Node

 Node's Cluster module spins up one Hapi server for every CPU core on the host machine, for increased performance and load handling.

-## API
+## React

-Start writing GraphQL queries and mutations, and you can access them on port `https://localhost:8000/graphql` Graphiql, a special self documentation tool for viewing your data, is located on `https://localhost:8000/graphiql`
+A create-react-app scaffold is running in its own container, and will proxy all unknown routes to the API container through the proxy option in the package.json.

-## GraphQL
+## GraphQL / Hapi

-GraphQL scaffold includes a blank schema and folder structure, but will not run until you populate it.
+Any request made to `/graphql` with be proxied to the Node container, and served by Hapi.
+Fill out a schema file in the GraphQL scaffold to get started.

+## Postgres

+Postgres integration happens through Knex, a query builder, and Objection, an ORM.
+A preconfigured connection can be found in api/src/lib